Apple iPad mini 4 full review

 Back in September 2015, Apple unveiled the iPad mini 4, which went on sale the very same day.
 Despite being squeezed in between the impressive 12.9in iPad Pro, a new Apple TV and the shiny Rose Gold iPhone 6s and 6s Plus, the iPad mini 4 actually represented a big update for the little tablet.

-Read our iPad mini 4 review to find out more, discover what's good and what's not so-good, and decide whether this is the tablet for you.
+Read our original iPad mini 4 review blow to find out more, discover what's good and what's not so-good, and decide whether this is the tablet for you.

 Price and availability